labordynamicsinstitute/ldilab-manual/_sources/95-10-windows-remote.md

 **Mapping Network Drives**

-- You should map the following network drive, following the **instructions** linked above (see the document "**3.
-Cloud Storage**")
+- You should map the following network drive, following the CCSS storage/network-drive instructions linked above.
+Note that `L:` is the LDI-specific drive letter for this setup.
   - `\\ccssilr.file.core.windows.net\lv39` to drive letter `L:` (you can call it "LDILab Drive")
-  - We will be using that drive letter often (including to replace the `S:` drive from the CCSS classic nodes).
+  - We will be using that drive letter often.
+On Cloud CCSS, `L:` replaces the `S:` drive from the CCSS classic nodes.

 - When instructed, you may also need to map the old S-drive:
   - `\\rschfs2x.ciserrsch.cornell.edu\share\LDIlab`
   - Select “Connect using different credentials”